VargasCardona/ImplementacionPylintBlack/README.md

 ## How to Run:

 - Clone the repository.
-- Use Docker to set up the database by running: `docker-compose up`
+- Build and start the Docker containers by running: `docker-compose up --build`

-## Install dependencies:

-`pip install -r requirements.txt`

-Start the FastAPI application: `uvicorn main:app --reload`

 Access the API at `http://localhost:8000/docs` to interact with the CRUD operations.
+The ApiKey is: 4d631589-409c-4c7f-8729-c21064c4f242

+Access the Adminer at `http://localhost:8080` to interact with the data base.

 ## Contributors
 - Nicolás Vargas Cardona